3numdao/dsbdao/README.md

 # DSBDAO Blocked Address Database

 ## What is DSBDAO
-A group of builders started chatting on [Farcaster](https://warpcast.com/boscolo.eth/0xfd94ac7c) about setting up a community effort to create shared resources for dealing with Spam on the XMTP network.
-One aspect of this spam prevention is to flat out reject requests from known spam addresses.
+A group of builders started chatting on [Farcaster](https://warpcast.com/boscolo.eth/0xfd94ac7c) about setting up a community effort to create shared resources for dealing with spam on the XMTP network.
+One aspect of this spam prevention is to reject requests from known spam addresses.
+Some spam we are seeing are attempting to create some on chain history, or reverse ENS entries.
+Adding these addresses to a list of known malicious addresses can help protect users from them.

 ## What is DSBDAO Blocked Address Database
-It is a cloudlare worker and D1 database for collecting Ethreeum addresses that an app hs marked as blocked.
+It is a cloudflare worker and D1 database for collecting Ethereum addresses that an app has marked as blocked.

 ## Setting up and API Key
 The project uses a simple API Key to allow apps to add addresses.